OfficeDev/office-js-docs-pr/docs/pnp/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 ---
-ms.date: 12/30/2019
+ms.date: 01/10/2020
-description: 'Guide to sharing code between VSTO Add-in and Office web add-in.'
+description: 'Tutorial on how to share code between a VSTO Add-in and an Office web add-in.'
-title: Tutorial: 'Migrate your VSTO Add-in to an Office web add-in with a shared code library' ms.prod: excel
+title: 'Tutorial: Share code between both a VSTO Add-in and an Office web add-in by using a shared code library'
 localization_priority: Priority
 ---

-# Tutorial: Migrate your VSTO Add-in to an Office web add-in with a shared code library
+# Tutorial: Share code between both a VSTO Add-in and an Office web add-in with a shared code library

 Visual Studio Tools for Office (VSTO) Add-ins are great for extending Office to provide solutions for your business or others.
 They've been around for a long time and there are thousands of solutions built with VSTO.
 However, they only run on Office on Windows.
 You can't run VSTO Add-ins on Mac, online, or mobile platforms.

 Office web add-ins use HTML, JavaScript, and additional web technologies to build Office solutions on all platforms.
 Migrating your existing VSTO Add-in to an Office web add-in is a great way to make your solution available across all platforms.

-However there are a number of reasons you may not want to migrate an entire VSTO Add-in codebase from .NET to JavaScript.

-- It might be costly or just to big of a task to migrate all at once.
-You may prefer to build out the Office web add-in in phases while maintaining the current VSTO Add-in.
-- Your existing customers might want to continue using your current VSTO Add-in, requiring you to continue supporting the existing codebase with bug fixes and new updates.
-- There may be missing functionality in the Office.js library for Office web add-ins that prevents you from completely migrating to an Office web add-in.

-If any of the previous factors applies, then the best strategy for your add-in to be available across all platforms is to maintain both a VSTO Add-in, and an Office web add-in.
-However it can be costly to maintain two codebases.
-One way to simplify this is to create a shared code library.
+You may want to maintain both your VSTO Add-in and a new Office web add-in that both have the same functionality.
+This enables you to continue servicing your customers that use the VSTO Add-in on Office on Windows.
+This also enables you to provide the same functionality in an Office web add-in for customers across all platforms.
+You can also [Make your Office web add-in compatible with the existing VSTO Add-in](../develop/make-office-add-in-compatible-with-existing-com-add-in.md).

+However it is best to avoid rewriting all the code from your VSTO Add-in for the Office web add-in.
+This tutorial shows how to avoid rewriting code by using a shared code library for both add-ins.

 ## Shared code library

-This guide will walk you through the steps of identifying and sharing common code between your VSTO Add-in and a modern Office web add-in.
+This tutorial will walk you through the steps of identifying and sharing common code between your VSTO Add-in and a modern Office web add-in.
 It uses a very simple VSTO Add-in example for the steps so that you can focus on the skills and techniques you will need for working with your own VSTO Add-ins.

 The following diagram shows how the shared code library works for migration.
 Common code is refactored into a new shared code library.
 The code can remain written in its original language, such as C# or VB.
 This means you can continue using the code in the existing VSTO Add-in by creating a project reference.
 When you create the Office web add-in, it will also use the shared code library by calling into it through REST APIs.

 ![Diagram of VSTO Add-in and Office web add-in using a shared code library](../images/vsto-migration-shared-code-library.png)

-Skills and techniques in this guide:
+Skills and techniques in this tutorial:

 - Create a shared class library by refactoring code into a .NET class library.
 - Create a REST API wrapper using ASP.NET Core for the shared class library.